smdi/RainbowToast/README.md

-Hey! there👋, I have designed this beautiful Toast Library for Java & Kotlin
+Hey! there👋, I have designed this beautiful Toast Library for Java & Kotlin to satisfy all the toast designs requirements of businesses